Welcome to our gallery highlighting the extraordinary, subtly complex Tree House project, a home designed by MF Architecture.

 The warmly considered materials, surfaces, and finishes of this build result in a project that balances sophistication and subtlety.
 The main hub is a two story structure that makes for an eye-catching street presence, while a pair of single-story wings extend back into the site, enclosing an intimate courtyard space at center.

 The upper level of the home appears clad in white stucco, as a floating box over natural wood paneling for a “tree house” effect.
 This clear division is articulated in the separate public and private function zones of the home, with the courtyard bridging the gap between each space.
 The layout optimizes functionality and connectivity, emphasizing the flow between rooms.
-The master bedroom features a tongue-and-groove wood ceiling, continuing to the exterior soffit, helping to blur the lines between indoors and out.
+The primary bedroom features a tongue-and-groove wood ceiling, continuing to the exterior soffit, helping to blur the lines between indoors and out.

 The courtyard surrounding the central tree in the backyard terraces down toward the lawn, acting as a natural gathering place for the family and guests, flanked by the wings of the home.
 This space takes advantage of the dappled light passing through the tall oaks, illuminating interior and exterior spaces at different points of the day.
 The large windows overlook this area, glowing outward at nighttime to showcase a silhouette of the preserved oak growing in the deck.